duckietown/docs-AIDO/book/AIDO/10_challenges/05_other.md

 Employees and affiliates of Motional/SwissRe are ineligible from participation in the competition.
 Employees and affiliates of Motional/SwissRe may submit baseline solutions that will be reported in a special leaderboard.

 Students of ETH Zürich, Montreal, and TTIC, are eligible to participate in the competition as part of coursework, if they do not work in the organization of the competition.

 ## Intellectual property

-After the competition in the beginning of 2019, we can ask you to contribute a paper to a forthcoming book detailing the lessons learned and successful approaches in the AI Driving Olympics.
+Participants of AI-DO are required to provide the source code / data / learning models of their submission to the organizers before the finals (so that we can check for their regularity.)

+Winners of AI-DO are required to make their submission open source so that it can be reused later in the next challenges.